remix-run/remix/decisions/0005-remix-on-react-router-6-4-0.md

 Now that we're almost done [Remixing React Router][remixing-react-router] and will be shipping `react-router@6.4.0` shortly, it's time for us to start thinking about how we can layer Remix on top of the latest React Router.
 This will allow us to delete a _bunch_ of code from Remix for handling the Data APIs.
 This document aims to discuss the changes we foresee making and some potential iterative implementation approaches to avoid a big-bang merge.

+From an iterative-release viewpoint, there's 4 separate "functional" aspects to consider here:

+1. Server data loading
+2. Server react component rendering
+3. Client hydration
+4. Client data loading

+(1) can be implemented and deployed in isolation.
+(2) and (3) need to happen together since the contexts/components need to match.
+And (4) comes for free since the loaders/actions will be included on the routes we create in (3).

 ## Decision

 The high level approach is as follows

+1. SSR data loading
     1. Update `handleResourceRequest` to use `createStaticHandler` behind an ENV flag
         1. Get unit and integration tests asserting both flows?
     2. Update `handleDataRequest` in the same manner
     3. Update `handleDocumentRequest` in the same manner
         1. Confirm unit and integration tests are all passing
     4. Write new `RemixContext` data into `EntryContext` and remove old flow
-5. Deploy `@remix-run/server-runtime` changes once comfortable
+2. Deploy `@remix-run/server-runtime` changes once comfortable
-6. Handle `@remix-run/react` in a short-lived feature branch
+3. Handle `@remix-run/react` in a short-lived feature branch
     1.  server render without hydration (replace `EntryContext` with `RemixContext`)
     2.  client-side hydration
     3.  add backwards compatibility changes
-7. Deploy `@remix-run/react` changes once comfortable
+4. Deploy `@remix-run/react` changes once comfortable

 ## Details